mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 01 May 2025

-- The average temperature today is 18.25˚C,
+- The average temperature today is 22.6˚C,
-- With highs of 19.73˚C and lows of 16.49˚C,
+- With highs of 22.69˚C and lows of 22.6˚C,
-- It may feel like 17.75˚C with scattered clouds
+- It may feel like 22.25˚C with broken clouds
-- The wind speed is 0.91m/s and visibility is 10000m
+- The wind speed is 1.16m/s and visibility is 10000m
-- The pressure is 1018hPa and humidity is 62%
+- The pressure is 1017hPa and humidity is 51%
 - The sun will rise at 04:38 and set at 19:32

 <!-- weather_marker ends -->